Stokesley

 Link to council website: Stokesley Town Council

-Unitary authority New
+Unitary authority

 North Yorkshire Council

 The North Yorkshire Council is a new unitary authority formed from the previous County Council from April 1, 2023.
-It covers the existing county duties including highways, schools, libraries and transport planning over an area of around 3,085 square miles while also taking over the responsibilities of the seven huge district authorities also created in 1974 — Craven, Hambleton, Harrogate, Richmondshire, Ryedale, Scarborough and Selby — these including local planning, waste collection, street cleaning, parks and car parks, housing and markets.
+It covers the existing county duties including highways, schools, libraries and transport planning over an area of 3,109 square miles while also taking over the responsibilities of the seven huge district authorities also created in 1974 — Craven, Hambleton, Harrogate, Richmondshire, Ryedale, Scarborough and Selby — these including local planning, waste collection, street cleaning, parks and car parks, housing and markets serving a population of around 615,500*.

 Councillors were elected to the County Council in 2022 and continue as councillors of the new North Yorkshire Council unitary authority.
-In that election, the Conservatives gained a slim majority gaining 47 of the 90 seats.
+There have been a few by-elections to fill councillor vacancies since then.

 Places in North Yorkshire